Metaswitch/announcer/README.md

 ## Installation

-Install this tool using pip:
+Install this tool using pip (Python 3.10 or newer is required):

 ```
 pip install announcer